 Greg's prints have been displayed around St. Louis in various venues, from art fairs to juried exhibitions; his work and articles having been published in national magazines as well as being used for a book cover.
 His prints have only been made available for public purchase since 2003 and are in now in private collections across the United States from coast to coast.
-Greg has been a member of art and camera clubs for a number of years and is currently a permanent artist at the Green Door Art Gallery in Webster Groves, MO and Missouri Artists on Main in St. Charles, MO.
+Greg has been a member of art and camera clubs for a number of years and is currently a resident artist at the Green Door Art Gallery in Webster Groves, MO and Missouri Artists on Main in St. Charles, MO.

 - ARTIST'S STATEMENT: Every photographer's image is unique.
 Although we may photograph the same subject, the moment in time is unique.
 Some lighting situations may never occur again in a photographer's lifetime or if a similar situation does occur, it may happen after so many years have past that the surroundings and environment has changed.
 The result for outdoor phottographers can be dramatic.
 An example most people can relate to is the New York City skyline which has forever changed since 9/11.
 In my own portfolio an example exists with the photographs of Johnson's Shut-Ins in southern Missouri.
 In December 2005, Taum Sauk Reservoir breached and released a billion gallons of water in twelve minutes sending a twenty foot crest of water down the Black River and inundated the river valley.
 Such a disaster has indeed changed that landscape, making my images truly unique.